useHotkeys

 }

-When using with TypeScript, it is likely will ask to provide a more specific type for the DOM element you're using it with.
-Same as in other React hooks, you can pass that element type with a generic:
+When using with TypeScript, it is likely that you will need to provide a more specific type for the DOM element you're using it with.
+As with other React hooks, you can pass that element type with a generic:

 const { ref } = useHotkeys<HTMLInputElement>({ "Shift + Enter": submitForm });